Netflix February 2020 new releases – TV and film this month

 Wednesday 5th February

-The Pharmacist: Limited Series Documentary series about a pharmacist in Louisiana who attempts to expose the corruption behind the opioid crisis following the death of his son
+The Pharmacist (Limited Series) Documentary series about a pharmacist in Louisiana who attempts to expose the corruption behind the opioid crisis following the death of his son.
+Watch on Netflix

 Thursday 6th February

-Cagaster of an Insect Cage season one Original anime series set 30 years after a disease had turned much of the population into carnivorous insects
+Cagaster of an Insect Cage season one Original anime series set 30 years after a disease had turned much of the population into carnivorous insects.
+Watch on Netflix

 Friday 7th February